zerotier/ZeroTierOne/doc/SECURITY.md

 #### Identity Types and Corresponding Algorithms

 * **Type 0** (v1.x and v2.x): one Curve25519 key for elliptic curve Diffie-Hellman and one Ed25519 key for Ed25519 signatures, with the address and fingerprint computed from a hash of both.
-* **Type 1** (v2.x only): Curve25519, Ed25519, and NIST P-384 public keys, with the latter being used for signatures (the Ed25519 key is still there but is presently unused) and with *both* keys being used for elliptic curve Diffie-Hellman key agreement.
+* **Type 1** (v2.x only): Curve25519, Ed25519, and NIST P-384 public keys, with the latter being used for signatures (the Ed25519 key is still there but is presently unused) and with *both* Curve25519 and NIST P-384 being used for elliptic curve Diffie-Hellman key agreement.
 In key agreement the resulting raw secret keys are hashed together using SHA-384 to combine them and yield a single session key.

 Session keys resulting from identity key exchange and agreement are *long-lived keys* that remain static for the lifetime of a particular pair of identities.
 A different mechanism is used for ephemeral key negotiation.